treflehq/documentation/docs/guides/getting-started.md

 }
 ```

+### Rate limiting

+In order to allow all users to use the API in good conditions, **a limit of 120 requests per minute is applied**.
+If this limit is a limiting factor for your application (and you have valid reasons), feel free to contact us.

 ### The Trefle structure

 Before going further, we need to know a bit how data is organized in the trefle API.